microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/00-Prerequisites.md

 1. Open Azure Data Studio and select **New notebook** from the main page.
 For kernel, change to PowerShell.
 You should get a pop-up to the side that reads "Configure Python for Notebooks".
 Leave all the defaults and select **Install**.
 While it's installing, you can right-click on the icon in the taskbar and select **Pin to taskbar**.

 1. In Azure Data Studio, if/when you get a pop-up asking to enable preview features, select **Yes**.

-When the installation of Python is complete and you have enabled preview features., you can close Azure Data Studio (no need to save the "New notebook").
+1. When the installation of Python is complete and you have enabled preview features, the final step is to select **Manage Packages** and select **Add new**.
+Search for `powershell-kernel` and make sure the package installed is **0.1.3** or later.
+You can close Azure Data Studio now (no need to save the "New notebook")..

 2. Install [SQL Server Management Studio (SSMS) 18.4 or higher](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
 Several of the modules require features built only into SSMS.
 Once it installs, restart the virtual machine.